Caring Voice Coalition’s board guides the national 501(c)(3) nonprofit, charitable organization’s health programs and services.

 Cheryl Sullivan Staveley, Treasurer

 Cheryl’s first exposure to HD was through a technical lens in nursing school.
 She wasn’t prepared for the emotional toll it would take on her when her husband and daughter were diagnosed with the condition.
-As a result of her experience with the disease, Cheryl created a support network for other families and travels across the country to attend health conferences, sharing her family’s story from a caretaker’s perspective.
+As a result of her experience with the disease, Cheryl created a support network for other families.
+She travels across the world to attend health conferences and appeal to law makers, sharing her family’s story.

 Cheryl has served on CVC’s Board of Directors since July 2015.